-- Cohort SGP: - The cohort SGP compares a student's assessment score this year to all other Illinois students (in the same grade and same subject) who had the same scale score last year.
+- o Cohort SGP: - The cohort SGP compares a student's assessment score this year to all other Illinois students (in the same grade and same subject) who had the same scale score last year.
 The state mean will always be 50 in a cohort SGP calculation. - o Baseline SGP: - The baseline SGP compares a student's assessment score this year to all other Illinois students (in the same grade and same subject) who had the same scale score in a specified previous baseline year.
 A state mean above 50 in a baseline SGP calculation means students overall grew more this year than in the prior baseline year.

-The Scale Score to Performance level conversion for IAR can be found at: https://www.isbe.net/Documents/2019-IAR-Performance-Level-Cut-Scores.pdf
+The Scale Score to Performance level conversion for IAR can be found at:

+https://il.mypearsonsupport.com/resources/reporting/Performance%20Level%20Cut%20Scores.pdf